1300 241 141

 Day 4

-Downstream cruising & lunch at a Craft Brewery on the river
+Downstream cruising & riverside lunch

 itinerary image